brepowell/brepowell/README.md

 _September 2021 – August 2025_

 * Planned large events of 600+ students by running committees of 3-15 undergraduate and graduate students:
-  * UWB Hacks: Save the World ('25), UWB Hacks AI (‘24), UWB Hacks In Person (‘23), UWB Hacks the Cloud (‘22)
+  * _UWB Hacks: Save the World ('25), UWB Hacks AI (‘24), UWB Hacks In Person (‘23), UWB Hacks the Cloud (‘22)_
   * Increased participation in the UWB Hackathon contest by over 800% in 4 years, through 70+ coordinated marketing strategies
 * Hosted small events of 6-40 students, 5-10 nights per quarter
-  * “ACM Reads: A Quick-Reads, Tech-Focused Discussion Group”, a 5 or 6 night per quarter series, discussing computer science topics, including local and global STEM research
+  * _ACM Reads: A Quick-Reads, Tech-Focused Discussion Group_, discussing computer science topics, including local and global STEM research
-  * “Machine Learning Contest Series”, a 5 or 6 night per quarter series, covering machine learning concepts for beginners, encouraging team formation and contest submission
+  * _Machine Learning Contest Series_, covering machine learning basics for beginners, encouraging team formation and contest submission
-  * Professional Photoshoot, in collaboration with UW Bothell Women in Cybersecurity (WiCyS)
+  * _Professional Photoshoot_, in collaboration with UW Bothell Women in Cybersecurity (WiCyS)
-  * Mock Technical Interviews, in collaboration with Career Services
+  * _Mock Technical Interviews_, in collaboration with Career Services
 * Engaged 100+ industry partners, securing their involvement as speakers for specialized topics

 ## VICE PRESIDENT ('23-25)